aptonic/dropzone4-actions/YouTube Download Audio.dzbundle/yt-dlp/README.txt

 -   webpage_url_domain (string): The domain of the webpage URL
 -   original_url (string): The URL given by the user (or same as webpage_url for playlist entries)
+-   categories (list): List of categories the video belongs to
+-   tags (list): List of tags assigned to the video
+-   cast (list): List of cast members

 All the fields in Filtering Formats can also be used